Belarus–Russia relations: Diplomatic tension

 In 2009, a serious diplomatic row erupted between the two countries.
 President of Belarus Alexander Lukashenko accused Russia of offering a $500 million loan on the condition that Belarus recognize Abkhazia and South Ossetia, but added that the position of Belarus was not for sale.
 Lukashenko has declared that Belarusian citizens must abide by Georgian laws when traveling to the two regions, and the Foreign Ministry has stated that all Belarusian citizens must use points of entry on the Georgian side.
 Lukashenko declared that instead of Russia, Belarus should "look for happiness in other parts of the planet".
 Commenting on the close military cooperation between the two countries, Lukashenko likened Belarus' 10 million people as a human shield for Russia against the West, a service that he said "was not free".

 In July 2009, the so-called Milk War erupted, when Russia banned all dairy imports from Belarus, saying that they did not comply with new regulations.
 Belarus accused Russia of employing the ban for political purposes, while Russia denied that the ban was political.
 Russia soon lifted the ban and Belarus resumed deliveries of dairy products to Russia.

 However, a new dispute arose when Russia claimed that Belarus owed $231 million for gas supplies it had used since the start of the year.
 Belarus threatened to introduce Border and Customs control on its border with Russia, and refused to attend Collective Security Treaty Organization talks in Moscow.
 In an interview, President Lukashenko questioned the necessity of diplomatic relations with Russia, since Russia is "blockading" Belarus.

-On 31 May 2012, Russian President Vladimir Putin was critical of European Union's sanctions against Belarus, and in a joint statement Putin and Lukashenko said:
+On 31 May 2012, Russian President Vladimir Putin was critical of the European Union's sanctions against Belarus, and in a joint statement Putin and Lukashenko said:

 "Russia and Belarus will coordinate efforts to counter attempts to interfere in the internal affairs of the Union State and apply pressure through the introduction of restrictive measures or sanctions."

 Military cooperation

 Russia and Belarus have close military relations and are engaged in various joint military-scientific activities.
 Russia also operates several military bases and radars in Belarus which includes the Hantsavichy Radar Station an early warning radar which is run by the Russian Aerospace Defence Forces and the Vileyka VLF transmitter.

-As result of 2014 Ukraine crisis, Russia seeked to replace Ukrainian defense ties with Belarus.
-On 14 September 2017 Belarusian and Russian relations were back to normal with both conducting military drills.
+As result of the 2014 Ukraine crisis, Russia sought to replace Ukrainian defense ties with Belarus.
+On 14 September 2017, Belarusian and Russian relations were back to normal with both conducting military drills.